 Remember, tax relief can only be given on contributions that have actually been paid which can be substantially different from an amount in the profit and loss account showing an obligation in respect of defined benefit schemes.
 It is only the amount actually paid that can be considered for tax relief.

 A contribution can also normally only be treated as a deduction for the accounting period in which the contribution is paid.
 It can't be carried forward or back to a different charging period.
 An exception to this is when a much larger than normal employer contribution is made.
 Depending on the size of the contribution and how it compares with the employer's usual level of contribution, HMRC may require the tax relief to be spread over more than one period of account.
-For more details on tax relief and spreading, please see the Registered Pension Schemes Manual: Spreading of relief.
+For more details on tax relief and spreading, please see PTM043400: tax relief for employers: spreading.

 All references to taxation are based on our understanding of current taxation law and practice and may be affected by future changes in legislation and the individual circumstances of the investor.